ab77/netflix-proxy/README.md

 1. Head over to [Linode](https://www.linode.com/?r=ceb35af7bad520f1e2f4232b3b4d49136dcfe9d9) and sign-up for an account.
 2. Create a new `Linode` and deploy an `Ubuntu 14-04 LTS` image into it.
+3. **Make sure to enable `IPv6` support (untested)**.
-3. Make sure you create the Linode in the right location, as there a few to pick from.
+4. Make sure you create the Linode in the right location, as there a few to pick from.
-4. SSH to your `Linode` and run the following command: `curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+5. SSH to your `Linode` and run the following command: `curl -sSL https://get.docker.com/ | sh && git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
-5. Point your DNS at the `Linode` IP and watch `Netflix`, `Hulu` and/or `HBO Now` out of region.
+6. Point your DNS at the `Linode` IP and watch `Netflix`, `Hulu` and/or `HBO Now` out of region.
-6. Turn off IPv6 on your network (or relevant devices).
+7. Turn off IPv6 on your network (or relevant devices).
-7. Binge.
+8. Binge.
 Not that there is anything wrong with that or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right..

 ### DreamCompute by DreamHost
 The following is based on a standard Ubuntu image provided by `DreamHost`, but should work on any Linux distribution **without** Docker installed and running under **non-root** user (e.g. `Amazon Web Services`).

 1. Head over to [DreamHost](http://www.dreamhost.com/r.cgi?2124700) and sign-up for an account.
 2. Find the `DreamCompute` or `Public Cloud Computing` section and launch an `Ubuntu 14-04-Trusty` instance.
+3. **Make sure to enable `IPv6` support (untested)**.
-3. Make sure to add an additional firewall rule to allow DNS: `Ingress	IPv4	UDP	53	0.0.0.0/0 (CIDR)`
+4. Make sure to add an additional firewall rule to allow DNS: `Ingress	IPv4	UDP	53	0.0.0.0/0 (CIDR)`
-4. Also add a `Floating IP` to your instance, otherwise it will only have an IPv6 IP.
+5. Also add a `Floating IP` to your instance, otherwise it will only have an IPv6 IP.
-5. SSH to your instance and run the following command: `curl -sSL https://get.docker.com/ | sh && sudo usermod -aG docker $(whoami | awk '{print $1}') && sudo git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
+6. SSH to your instance and run the following command: `curl -sSL https://get.docker.com/ | sh && sudo usermod -aG docker $(whoami | awk '{print $1}') && sudo git clone https://github.com/ab77/netflix-proxy /opt/netflix-proxy && cd /opt/netflix-proxy && ./build.sh`
-6. Turn off IPv6 on your network (or relevant devices).
+7. Turn off IPv6 on your network (or relevant devices).
-7. Point your DNS at the instance IP and watch `Netflix`, `Hulu` and/or `HBO Now` out of region.
+8. Point your DNS at the instance IP and watch `Netflix`, `Hulu` and/or `HBO Now` out of region.
-8. Well done, enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right..
+9. Well done, enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right..

 ### Microsoft Azure
 The following is based on a standard `Ubuntu` image provided by `Microsoft Azure` using `cloud-harness` automation tool I wrote a while back and assumes an empty `Microsoft Azure` subscription.
 Probably a bit more complicated than it should be, but whatever :)